Ebenezer-group/onwards/ReadMe.md

 still needed for Windows users so it has to be running on a
 \*nix system.

-A compiler with 2020 C++ or newer is required to use the CMW.

 #### Accounts
 An account is needed to use the CMW.
 Before running the middle tier, you have to get an account and modify your